bsutton/scoutmaster/README.md

 Scout Master is squarly focused on management activities within a Scout Group.

+We need your help in making ScoutMaster great.

+Check out the sites wiki for details on the technology we use and how you can get involved.

 The aim of version one of Scout Master is the following:

 Version 1.0